CrimsonNynja/monster-hunter-DB/README.md

 ## Monster Hunter DB

-This repo contains a database of monsters from MH3U, MH4U, MHGU, MHST and MHW (plus Iceborne), and MH Rise.
+This repo contains a database of monsters from MH3U, MH4U, MHGU, MHST, MHST2, MHW (plus Iceborne), and MH Rise.
 It also contains all quests from MH rise and MH world and Iceborne.

 If you have found any errors, would like something added, or wish to help, drop something in the discussion section of the repo.